MegAnthonyKeogh/bamazon/README.md

 ![stock check](/stock.png)

 The answers parameter holds the information from the user. answers.choice - is the item the user chose. answers.stock is the quantity they inputted into the  prompt.

-The  connection.query(
-              "UPDATE products SET ?
-WHERE ?", [{}]
-              )

-              The connection.query code above immediately updates the table in our database if we can fulfill the order place.
-It does not keep a ledger of the transaction.

-              The rest of the code is some simple javascript if/else statements.
+The connection.query function and UPDATE commands will update the information in the database.
+The question marks will be replace with which product the user chooses (answers.choice) and the quantity they choose(answer.stock).
+I used if/else statements in case the user selects to purchase more items than are allotted in the stock.
+If the answer.stock > the chosenItem.Stock then the user will be alerted that there is an insufficent amount.
+If chosenItem.stock is > answer.stock then the order will be fulfulled.

 ## Built With
-VS CODE
+ * VS CODE
-MAMP
+ * MAMP
-NODE JS
+ * NODE JS
-NPM - Inquirer and Mysql
+ * NPM - Inquirer and Mysql
-Mysql
+ * Mysql
-Mysql Workbench
+ * Mysql Workbench

 #### Version
 This is the first version of this application.